-- the inspection, servicing and repair are carried out in accordance with the manufacturer's instructions; and - the report(s) and checklist(s) are duly completed and signed by the independent lifeboat servicing and testing organization or person that carried out the inspection and maintenance work.
-In addition, the report(s) and checklist(s) shall be counter-signed by the Company's representative or the ship's Master; and - the independent lifeboat servicing and testing organization or person that carried out the inspection and maintenance work issues, upon completion of same, a statement confirming that the launching appliances and on-load release gear for the lifeboat(s), liferaft(s), rescue boat(s) and fast rescue boat(s), as applicable, remain fit for purpose.
+- the inspection, servicing and repairs are carried out in accordance with the manufacturer's instructions; and - the report(s) and checklist(s) are duly completed and signed by the authorised service provider certified personnel.
+In addition, the report(s) and checklist(s) shall be countersigned by the Company's representative or the ship's Master; and - the authorised service provider issues, upon completion of same, a statement confirming that the launching appliances and on-load release gear for the lifeboat(s), liferaft(s), rescue boat(s) and fast rescue boat(s), as applicable, remain fit for purpose.
+The statement shall include a copy of the approved service provider's certificate and the personnel certificate performing such servicing/repairs.
+These documents shall be kept onboard throughout the lifetime of the LSA equipment.